LingConLab/documentation/dialect_corpora_platform.md

 **metadata**

 You should compile metadata of consultants who took part in audio recoding into `metadata_export.xml` file and put in into `/corpus_data` directory.
-The file must be structired like this:
+The file must be structured like this:
 ```
 <meta>
   <person>